 The closed cell structure of Extruded Polystyrene (XPS) prevents water penetration to the structure of the insulation board.
 So why is this so important?
 Because allowing water into insulation dramatically affects its R-Value and therefore deliverable U-Value.
 Small amounts of moisture cause a dramatic drop in R-value – often by as much as 50 percent or more.
 According to Steven Badger, Ph.D., water’s thermal conductivity is nearly 20 times higher than the conductivity of the average thermal insulation.
 Professional Service Industries Inc., a division of construction materials testing firm Intertek states:

 “Absorption of only 20 percent moisture can cause up to 55 percent loss of insulation value.
 As a result, to ensure that insulation does its job, it’s crucial to consider moisture performance when selecting insulation – especially in high moisture exposure applications.” – Intertek PSI, Building Envelope Documented Causes and Effect of Unintended Moisture Intrusion June 1st, 2015.

 This means XPS performs much better in the build environment, not only above ground but also underground.
 The board is not saturated with water and therefore the U-Value is not compromised.
 Insulation which can become saturated is then at the perils of freeze thaw and its associated destruction of the material.
 The idea that it’s ok for any insulation product to take on excessive amounts of moisture; based on the assumption it will dry out later, is absurd.
 What’s the point of insulation if it loses 50% of its R-value while its damp, and its damp or wet in the UK 1/2 of the time?

-The videos below are not made by R-Wall but demonstrate the difference;
+The videos below are not made by R-WALL but demonstrate the difference others have tested;

 Increased Compressive Strength